unknownpgr/git-key/README.md

 ## Docs

-- `yarn git-key hide [-v] [-n | --filename <encrypted file name>]` : Encrypt secret files and return password
+- `yarn git-key hide [-v] [-p|--password <PASSWORD>]` : Encrypt secret files and return password.
 - `yarn git-key clear [-v]` : Remove all files listed in `.secrets` file
 - `yarn git-key reveal [-v] [-p|--password <PASSWORD>]` : Restore secret files with password.
-If password is not supplied, `GIT_KEY_PASSWORD` environment variable will be used.
 Notice that you do not have to provide encrypted file name.
 Encrypted file name will be retrieved from password.

 > - Password can be supplied by `GIT_KEY_PASSWORD` environment variable.
-> - File name can be supplied by `GIT_KEY_ENCRYPTED_FILE` environment variable
 > - If both environment variable and command line parameter are supplied, command line parameter will be used.

 ### Options

-- `-n` : Encrypted file name.
-Default value is `.secrets.encrypted`
 - `-v` : Print logs.
 Default value is false.